aneesh662/Real-Estate/README.md

 - Prepare and submit VAT returns efficiently.

 ### 9. Financial Systems
-- Utilize accounting software like Tally and SAP FICO for efficient property management.
+- Utilize accounting software like Tally and Peachtree for efficient property management.
 - Automate financial reporting processes to enhance accuracy and efficiency.